-Since Minera IRL commenced drilling in October 2008, it has completed approximately 82,275m of drilling in 211 holes over a strike length of approximately 2km, resulting in the delineation of significant gold mineral resources and reserves at Ollachea.
+Since Minera IRL commenced drilling in October 2008, it has completed 82,275m of drilling in 211 holes during the ensuing three and one half years over a strike length of approximately 2km, resulting in the delineation of significant gold mineral resources and reserves at Ollachea.
 There is significant exploration upside at Ollachea, as all zones of known mineralization remain open-ended both along strike and down-dip.